NicknameAlwaystaken/Bounce-Climber/README.md

 #### Game Specific

+- [ ] Give platforms "health" for when they break
+    - [ ] Some platforms to never break
+    - [ ] Some platforms to have layers, which have their own health
 - [ ] Close game loop (Start game --> play --> lose/win --> start game)
 - [ ] Cycle of Seasons with distance